thacherT1D/webdevstuff/Weekly_Plans/Week_03/Week_03_Plan.desc.md

 # Week 3 (May 9 - May 13)
-## Weekly Objective
+## Weekly Objectives

 By the end of the week you should be able to:

 - Use node.js
 - Install and Manage npm packages
-- Use test driven development.
+- Use test driven development
-- Create HTML Forms
 - Use SASS
 - Navigate and manipulate the DOM
 - Use Javascript Events

 ---

-# Monday, May 9 - Roger
+# Monday, May 9

 Warmup: [Code Wars: Unique in Order](http://www.codewars.com/kata/unique-in-order)